GeorgeDavila/DetectDrowsyDriver/README.md

 <br />

 Notice the sliders.
-We use this UI to play around with how much people can close their eyes (first slider) and for how long.
-The default setting have a very low tolerance for drowsiness, but thats somewhat by design.
-I.e. noone should apply one setting to all people - we all have different eyes and eye behaviors.
+We use this UI to play around with how much people can close their eyes (first slider) and for how long. **The default setting have a very low tolerance for drowsiness, but thats by design.
+The drowsiness_detect.py file uses parameters which work well for my eyes but any proper deployment of this should be adjusted to the user.
+Play around with these sliders.** I.e. noone should apply one setting to all people - we all have different eyes and eye behaviors.
 The next section we show a script which collects data about the individual.
+The

 ### Collecting Individualized Biometric Data